Roswell Conspiracies: Aliens, Myths and Legends: Alien races

 Aesiri (AKA Viking gods): The Aesiri come from a gravity-heavy planet via a comet centuries ago.
 Due to the condition of their homeworld, their bodies can withstand much more punishment than any other species.
 The Aesiri are notoriously sadistic and psychopathic, enjoying causing both physical and psychological torture.
 While the Aesiri cannot shapeshift, they can project mental holograms into the minds of others, and seemingly take others’ forms.
 Two Aesiri, Odin and Loki, were being held in the Alliance maximum security containment facility in the Bikini Atoll.
 They escaped and planned to use a Frost Giant to initiate Ragnarök only to perish when the Frost Giant fell into a ravine of lava.

 Argonian: A race of yellow and bulbous humanoids with red antennae that inhabited a planet known as Argonius, a planet that was conquered by the Shadoen.
 They possessed the ability of flight, enhanced strength, as well as heat vision but were susceptible to a yellow element known as Argonium.
 Little is known about their technological state, but they were known to use technology that was advanced enough to make them shapeshift like the Vampires.

-Banshee: A race of female humanoid teleporters who live in harmony with the Earth, but are poisoned by humanity’s growing dependence on electronics.
+Banshee: A race of female humanoid teleporters who live in harmony with the Earth, but are poisoned by humanity's growing dependence on electronics.
 Banshee can predict when someone will die, and can fire energy bursts or fly.
 They are most well known for their ability to produce piercing shrieks.
 They also have lifespans ranging for hundreds or thousands of years, and have been on Earth since they landed in Ireland around 527 BC.
 This race is in constant warfare with the Vampire Empire, which is fundamentally their ideological opposite - draining life and using technology.
 One interesting trait is that a banshee can initiate a deep mind probe into another person to retrieve lost memories.
 However, such a process will form a permanent bond between their life forces.
 This can be considered as the banshee version of marriage.
 Sh'lainn and Nick form this bond in order for him to regain his lost memories.
-As evidenced in one episode, a Banshee who spends too much time around technology contracts a sickness known as the "Iron Death", which causes her to go wild as she transforms technology into organic material and directs it against others.
+As evidenced in Episode 11 - Countdown, a Banshee who spends too much time around technology contracts a sickness known as the "Iron Death", which causes her to go wild as she transforms technology into organic material and directs it against others.
 Though initially deemed incurable by Mab, her daughter, Sh'rain, later reveals that an Ur stone can counter this sickness.
 A Banshee is also weakened when in space, due to her power being drawn from the Earth.
 The race is tied to the Tree of Light in their hidden lair, and its destruction would also bring about the deaths of every Banshee.